top of page

 A World War II Story of Survival, Resilience, and Redemption, by Laura Hillenbrand.
 5/5 stars.

-A Cozy Little Murder: a review of Shady Hollow
+A Cozy Little Murder: a Review of Shady Hollow by Juneau Black

 Need a quick and cozy read, with a little bit of murder thrown in?
 Look no further than Juneau Black's Shady Hollow.
 3/5 stars.